saint2706/Solutions-to-30-Days-Of-Python/Day_44_Unsupervised_Learning/README.md

 Welcome to Day 44!
 Today, we shift our focus to **Unsupervised Learning**, where we work with unlabeled data to discover hidden patterns and structures.
 We'll explore two fundamental techniques: **K-Means Clustering** for grouping data and **Principal Component Analysis (PCA)** for dimensionality reduction.

+> **Prerequisites:** Install scikit-learn with `pip install scikit-learn` to experiment with the clustering and PCA demos.
+Need a `pip` refresher?
+Revisit the Day 20 Python Package Manager lesson.

 ## Key Concepts

 ### What is Unsupervised Learning?